rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 2. In the navigation pane on the left side of the panel, click the firewall for which you want to see access-list rules.

-    **Note:** When you first login to the Firewall Manager v2, the default screen is the All Rules tab.
+    If this is the first time in your session you have logged into the Firewall Manager v2, the default screen is the All Rules tab.

 3. Navigate to the **All Rules** tab.